The Pewenche Summerlands: Documenting Chedungun

-No matter how crucial for their cultural identity, though, this migratory element has not been immune to the multiple endangering factors of modern times.
+No matter how crucial for their cultural identity, this migratory element has not been immune to the multiple endangering factors of modern times.
 On the contrary, the heritage value of the Pewenche summerlands has been once and again defiled by state policies and socio-economic circumstances.
-In effect, several studies have shown the detrimental effects of Chilean state policies and private companies over the last two centuries, especially with respect to the Pewenche ancestral territorial system.
 That the Pewenche migratory practices are approaching their last generational stages is an undeniable and disturbing fact that can only be overcome by raising a serious voice of concern of what these cultural goods represent.
 The urge of documenting the speech events surrounding the Pewenche migratory cycle emerges, then, from two intertwined factors: the endangerment of their language and the endangerment of their lifeforms.

 One of the members of the documentation team, depositor Sonia Vita Manquepi, is a linguist and native speakers of Chedungun.
 Her role has been crucial for both the materialization of this project and the community engagement, which includes her own parents, sisters and brothers.
 In the same vein, main field assistant Mónica Vita Manquepi has contributed with an invaluable work during the coronavirus pandemic, self-documenting her native language with interviews to members of her own family.
 This results in a rich recorded testimony of the ethnographic and sociocultural background of the Pewenche summerlands.
 We believe that the material constitutes a novel source for anthropological and historical research, given that such testimony is offered by prime participants in their own language.

-In its current version, the collection gathers approximately 10 hours of recorded language use.
-The deposited data register both naturally occurring and elicited communicative events, before, during and after the ascents to the Pewenche summerland of Cochico (Alto Biobío, Chile).
+In its current version, the collection gathers approximately 15 hours of recorded language use.
+The deposited data register both naturally occurring and elicited communicative events.
+A significant portion of the material was recorded during the ascents and stays in the Pewenche summerland of Kochiko.
 The collection also contains a small but growing photographic catalogue of the summerland, which will include in time both documentary landscape and portrait photographs.

 Among the activities recorded in the audio-visual data we can mention: